Time to Find Out Why

 If your dwelling is always neat, tidy and in good repair, you can cross this reason off.
 If it's not, make any improvements necessary and you might just be holding a signed purchase and sales contract in your hand from your next showing.

-If your house won't sell, is it because you are keeping it a secret?
+If your house won't sell for sale by owner, is it because you are keeping it a secret?

 Exposure!
 Exposure!
 Exposure!
 You may need to promote your property using every feasible avenue available to you.

-If you aren't marketing your house to the maximum, it may just be why your house won't sell!
+If you aren't marketing your house to the maximum, it may just be why your house won't sell for sale by owner!

-So in closing, review the reasons above why your house won't sell, discard the ones that don't concern you, and look at improving those areas that you feel where you might be lacking.
+So in closing, review the reasons above why your house won't sell for sale by owner, discard the ones that don't concern you, and look at improving those areas that you feel where you might be lacking.

 If you have been using this website's step by step process, then I'm betting it's #1 - Patience!
 Stick with it and it won't be long before you make that sale!